mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Connection Shutdown

-Either peer can close the connection for any of a variety of reasons.
-If one of the peers wants to close the RoQ connection, the peer can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in
+Either endpoint can close the connection for any of a variety of reasons.
+If one of the endpoints wants to close the RoQ connection, the endpoint can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in
 {{error-handling}}.